NixOS/nix.dev/source/contributing/how-to-contribute.md

 - A reproducible sample is concise and unambiguous.

   This helps with triaging issues, understanding the problem, finding the root cause, and developing a solution.
-  Preliminary research further helps with analysis.
+  Your preliminary research further helps maintainers with analysis.

 - It allows anyone to determine if the issue is still relevant.